Woodland Hike Options at Seidman Park

 There are two parking areas.
-Normally both have port-a-potties or rustic toilets nearby, but due to COVID, these are closed.
+Normally both have port-a-potties or rustic toilets nearby.
 There’s also a covered area with picnic tables near the Seidman Park Conservation Ave trailhead.

 On one hike, while hiking with a little kid along, we optimistically set off to conquer the main yellow loop.
 (Park at the Conservation trailhead for this option.)

 Right after you hit the trail, there’s a bridge with an active creek babbling through.
 You don’t have to go far from the parking lot to make it to the creek.